Types of crowns.

 Advantages of all-ceramic crowns.

-Due to their life-like translucency, ceramic crowns can be the most cosmetically pleasing of all of the different types of dental crowns.
+There's no better looking type of crown. - Due to their life-like translucency, ceramic crowns can be the most cosmetically pleasing of all of the different types of dental crowns.
 And for this reason, they often make an excellent choice for restoring front teeth.

 Disadvantages of all-ceramic crowns.